hashicorp/vault/.github/pull_request_template.md

 What does this PR do?

 ### TODO only if you're a HashiCorp employee
-- [ ] **Changelog:** Make sure there is one, or the `pr/no-changelog` label is applied.
-Brand new features have a differently formatted changelog than other changelogs, so pay attention to that.
-If this PR is the CE portion of an ENT PR, put the changelog here, _not_ in your ENT PR.
-Feel free to refer to the [instructions](https://github.com/hashicorp/vault/blob/main/CONTRIBUTING.md#changelog-entries) on changelog formatting if necessary.
 - [ ] **Labels:** If this PR is the CE portion of an ENT change, and that ENT change is getting backported to N-2, use the new style `backport/ent/x.x.x+ent` labels instead of the old style `backport/x.x.x` labels.